-"Hong Kong Branch Share Tricor Investor Services Limited, the Hong Kong branch share Registrar" registrar and transfer office of the Company "Houde Education" Zhengzhou Houde Education Consultancy Company Limited (鄭州 市厚德教育諮詢有限公司), a company established in the PRC with limited liability on 25 March 2008, which is wholly-owned by Mr. Zhang Hongjun "Independent Third Party(ies)" third party(ies) who is/are independent of and not connected with the Company and its connected persons and not a connected person of the Company "INED(s)" the independent non-executive Director(s) "Investment Management Committee" the investment management committee of the Board "Jingguang Dashan" Zhengzhou Jingguang Dashan Training School Company Limited (鄭州京廣大山培訓學校有限公司) (formerly known as Zhengzhou Jingguang Dashan Education Consultancy Limited (鄭州市京廣大山 教育諮詢有限公司)), a company established in the PRC with limited liability on 21 September 2015, which is one of the Consolidated Affiliated Entities and is wholly-owned by Dashan Training "Listing Rules" the Rules Governing the Listing of Securities on the Stock Exchange "Lucky Heaven" Lucky Heaven International Limited, a Substantial Shareholder and a limited company incorporated in the British Virgin Islands, which is wholly owned by Mr. Zhang Hongjun, an executive Director, the Chairman and the CEO "Model Code" the Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix C3 to the Listing Rules "Nomination Committee" the nomination committee of the Board "Remuneration Committee" the remuneration committee of the Board "RMB" Renminbi, the lawful currency of the PRC "Prospectus" the prospectus issued by the Company dated 30 June 2020 "Registered Shareholders" the registered shareholders of Dashan Training, including Mr. Zhang Hongjun, Mr. Shan Jingchao, Mr. Zhang Junying, Houde Education and Dashan Consultancy "SFO" the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong)
+"Hong Kong Branch Share Registrar" Tricor Investor Services Limited, the Hong Kong branch share registrar and transfer office of the Company "Houde Education" Zhengzhou Houde Education Consultancy Company Limited (鄭州 市厚德教育諮詢有限公司), a company established in the PRC with limited liability on 25 March 2008, which is wholly-owned by Mr. Zhang Hongjun "Independent Third Party(ies)" third party(ies) who is/are independent of and not connected with the Company and its connected persons and not a connected person of the Company "INED(s)" the independent non-executive Director(s) "Infinite Apex" INFINITE APEX ENTERPRISES LIMITED, a Substantial Shareholder and a limited company incorporated in the British Virgin Islands, which is wholly owned by Mr. Xi Wang "Investment Management Committee" the investment management committee of the Board "Jingguang Dashan" Zhengzhou Jingguang Dashan Training School Company Limited (鄭州京廣大山培訓學校有限公司) (formerly known as Zhengzhou Jingguang Dashan Education Consultancy Limited (鄭州市京廣大山 教育諮詢有限公司)), a company established in the PRC with limited liability on 21 September 2015, which is one of the Consolidated Affiliated Entities and is wholly-owned by Dashan Training "Listing Rules" the Rules Governing the Listing of Securities on the Stock Exchange "Lucky Heaven" Lucky Heaven International Limited, a Substantial Shareholder and a limited company incorporated in the British Virgin Islands, which is wholly owned by Mr. Zhang Hongjun, an executive Director, the Chairman and the CEO "Model Code" the Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix C3 to the Listing Rules "Nomination Committee" the nomination committee of the Board "Remuneration Committee" the remuneration committee of the Board "RMB" Renminbi, the lawful currency of the PRC "Prospectus" the prospectus issued by the Company dated 30 June 2020 "Registered Shareholders" the registered shareholders of Dashan Training, including Mr. Zhang Hongjun, Mr. Shan Jingchao, Mr. Zhang Junying, Houde Education and Dashan Consultancy